 What constitutes a 'week'?
 35 hours (in a block or separate, however must cover different times of the day to experience different client types)

 Acceptable types of experience: Experience must be within a veterinary practice and at least two weeks must be with small animals and no more than one week in an equine practice.
 The experience does not need to be in an RCVS approved training practice, although this would be beneficial.
-For offer making purposes, we will only consider work experience that has taken place in the period 2 years immediately before the course start date (so if you are applying for September 2017 entry, we will not consider experience gained before September 2015); this is to ensure that you have recent experience on the most up to date practices and procedures.
+For offer making purposes, we will only consider work experience that has taken place in the period 2 years immediately before the course start date.
+This is to ensure that you have recent experience on the most up to date practices and procedures.

-Further information: All applicants must have at least two weeks recent experience in a veterinary practice before they can be considered for interview.
-It is the responsibility of the student to provide the evidence of the experience when requested.
+Further information: It is the responsibility of the student to provide the evidence of the experience when requested.
 This evidence must include a reference from each practice attended.
 A total of at least 4 weeks is required overall to meet the work experience element of the entry requirements.

 The RCVS has a website facility called Find a Vet which can be used to find practices based on a postcode search.
 When contacting veterinary practices to enquire about a work experience place, it is important to stress that you are applying to study Veterinary Nursing at degree level at University and that it is an entry requirement for the course.
 This should give you priority over those wanting general work experience while at school.
 It is best to write or email in the first instance, then follow up with a phone call.
 It is important to show enthusiasm and be persistent, but without pestering!

 While the area of veterinary physiotherapy is quite specialised, it may seem hard to find work experience, however, we accept a wide range of experience provided that it is hands-on with animals.
-NAVP has a list of members who may be able to help with some experience however, bear in mind that these are often small businesses and may not have the capacity to help, partly due to insurance restrictions.
-The yellow pages is a good place to also look for local animal based businesses.
+NAVP has a list of member who may be able to help with some experience however, bear in mind that these are often small businesses and may not have the capacity to help, partly due to insurance restrictions.
 It is important to do some research when applying for experience and ensure you explain what your career aspirations are and to stress that it is part of a university course application.
-Due to the high numbers requiring experience it is important to stand out and make a good impression.

 We recommend that you collate information and references in relation to your work experience and build up a portfolio to demonstrate what you have done.
 We would advise all applicants, where possible, to obtain references on letter headed paper at the point the experience is completed so you have a full record of the depth and breadth of experience obtained.